Saarenmaaa/Saarenmaaa/README.md

 * 🌍  I'm based in Tampere, Finland
 * ✉️  You can contact me at [Olli.Saarenmaa@Student.Lab.fi](mailto:Olli.Saarenmaa@Student.Lab.fi)
-* 🧠  I'm learning Software Development and Machine Learning
+* 🧠  Focused on Software Development and Machine Learning
 * ⚡  Vocational Degree in Electrical and Automation Technology
 * 🌍  Languages: English, Finnish, Swedish